About me

 Poids-Plume

 Poids-plume (Featherweight in french) is a collaborative experiment, based on Raspberry-pi-powered feeders that weigh and take videos of birds (and other visitors!).
-Feel free to visit the home page of the experiment.
+Feel free to visit our home page.
 Please contact us if you would like to join the experiment!

 Photography